 The HTA considered the clinical effectiveness and safety of the vaccine.
 It also assessed the value for money, cost, organisational, social, and ethical issues of providing a chickenpox vaccination programme.

-It is estimated a chickenpox vaccine programme would cost between €13 million and €28 million over five years.
+It is estimated a chickenpox vaccine programme would cost between €13 million (for a one-dose programme) and €28 million (for a two-dose programme) over five years.